Skip to content ↓

 Reading Diaries

 Children are encouraged to read at least three times a week with an adult.
 Teachers will check reading diaries weekly in order to check that children are reading regularly.
-Reading diaries will be checked on a Monday.
+Reading diaries will be checked on a Monday and those reading 3x or more with an adult at home each week will be entered into a reading raffle for small prizes.

 Times tables practise

 We encourage weekly practise of timetables.
-There are regular tournaments and challenges which we set the children through the Times Tables Rockstars website -Times Tables Rock Stars (ttrockstars.com)Children will take home a letter explaining this website and have their own usernames and passwords.
+There are regular tournaments and challenges which we set the children through the Times Tables Rockstars website -Times Tables Rock Stars (ttrockstars.com)Children should be familiar with this from year 3, but we will provide new log ins/ passwords to those who have lost or forgotten them.
 Teachers can use this website to set individualised timetables for each child to practise based on their performance in weekly class assessments.

 R.E. and P.S.H.E

-This half-term, in R.E. lessons, children will be studying a unit of work on Hinduism.
+Over the course of the year we will develop a deeper understanding of the different faiths (see the long term plan, under curriculum for more information).
+We will be organising a visit to a Mandir in the Spring term.
 In P.S.H.E. lessons, children will be covering topics regarding staying safe in the wider world and dealing with increased responsibility as they get older.

 Literacy: